dccuchile/wefe/doc/user_guide.rst

 User guide
 ==========

-The following guide is designed to present the more general details about how to use the package.
+The following guide is designed to present the more general details on using the package.
 Below:

-- First, we will present how to run a simple query using some embedding model.
+- We first present how to run a simple query using some embedding model.
-- Then, we will show how to run multiple queries on multiple embeddings.
+- We then show how to run multiple queries on multiple embeddings.
-- After that, we will show how to compare the results obtained from running multiple sets of queries on multiple embeddings using different metrics through ranking calculation.
+- After that, we show how to compare the results obtained from running multiple sets of queries on multiple embeddings using different metrics through ranking calculation.
-- Finally, we will show how to calculate the correlations between the rankings obtained.
+- Finally, we show how to calculate the correlations between the rankings obtained.

 .. warning::